-If you’re familiar with Hungarian history, then you know that Hungarians celebrate 3 national holidays each year.
-One of them is 15th March when they remember 1848-49, the War of Independence against the Habsburgs.
-Another is the 20th August when they celebrate Saint Stephen who founded the Hungarian State.
-And the third is 23rd October when they remember the big Revolution of 1956 which was started against Russia.
-This year, the latter of these will be even more of a special one – as it’s the 60th anniversary of this revolution.
+If you’re familiar with Hungarian history, then you know that we Hungarians celebrate 3 national holidays each year.
+One of them is 15th March when we remember 1848-49, the War of Independence against the Hapsburgs.
+Another is the 20th August when we celebrate Saint Stephen who founded the Hungarian State.
+And the third is 23rd October when we remember the big Revolution of 1956 which was started against Russia.
+This year, the latter of these will be even more of a special one.
+It’s the 60th anniversary of this revolution.

 But what happened exactly?
-One might know that Hungary was under Nazi German rule during World War II.
-Then, on the 18th of January, the Soviet army (Russia and its allying countries) arrived to liberate us from the Germans.
-However, they decided to stay in Hungary, and the Communist era began.
+You might know that in 1940 The Kingdom of Hungary became a member of the Axis powers along with Germany during World War II.
+The next year the Hungarian army took part in the invasion of the Soviet Union.
+In 1945 the advancing Soviet army defeated the Hungarian and German forces.
+However, the Soviets decided to stay in Hungary and the Communist era began.
 From then on, everything was under Soviet rule.

 It all started 23rd October as a peaceful university students’ demonstration.
-It started small but grew into a mass demonstration.
-The reaction by the communist leaders was cruel and bloody – they used guns – something which stirred the protesters to use violence in return.
-This all led to the failure of the government, the backdown of the Soviet troops and, most importantly, the beginning of the establishment of democratic change.
-Sadly, change didn’t last long and the Soviet Union started a new war against Hungary on 4th November without any warning.
-It was a brutal war where many people died – around 3000 Hungarians and 800 Soviets.
+From small beginnings it grew into a mass demonstration.
+The reaction by the communist leaders was cruel and bloody. they used guns – something which stirred the protesters to use violence in return.
+This all led to the failure of the government, the back down of the Soviet troops and, most importantly, the beginning of the establishment of democratic change.
+Sadly, change didn’t last long.
+After announcing a willingness to negotiate, the Politburo had a change of heart.
+On 4th November a large Soviet force invaded Hungary without any warning.
+It was a brutal war where many people died, with around 2500 Hungarians and 700 Soviets losing their lives.
 There were tanks all over Budapest, killing people and destroying several buildings.

-The following year, the Soviet leadership started to take revenge against the brave Hungarians that started the revolution – many were imprisoned and even killed.
+The following year, the Soviet leadership started to take revenge.
+Many brave Hungarians were imprisoned and even killed.

 Even though we could not break out of the Soviet Rule, we always say that at least the Hungarians tried, and probably this event also helped bring about the eventual Change of the System some 40 years later in 1989.

-23rd October is a very important date in the Hungarian life.
-First of all, it reminds us of the Revolution of 1956 and because later, in 1989, the Republic of Hungary came to be independent again on this very same day.
+The 23rd October is a very important date in Hungarian life.
+First of all, it reminds us of the Hungarian Revolution of 1956 and because later, in 1989, the Republic of Hungary came to be independent again on this very same day.